wdk-docs/npm-docs/source/enterprise/migrating-from-an-existing-enterprise-instance.rst

 Migrating from an existing npm Enterprise instance
 ==============================================================================

-Note: Using pneumatic-tubes for migration requires Node 8+ npm 5+ (to install or upgrade, run npm install npm@latest -g) To migrate from a legacy npm Enterprise installation, use npm’s pneumatic-tubes and follow the steps under “Importing from Legacy npm Enterprise”.
+.. note:: Using pneumatic-tubes for migration requires Node 8+ npm 5+ (to install or upgrade, run npm install npm@latest -g) To migrate from a legacy npm Enterprise installation, use npm’s pneumatic-tubes and follow the steps under “Importing from Legacy npm Enterprise”.